Skip to main content

 Prompt 1: What personal abilities and values do you believe you would bring to the Honors Program at ASU?
 (250 words)

-Prompt 2: Why do you want to be in the Honors Program, and what do you expect to gain from your experience in the Honors Program at ASU?
-(250 words)
+Prompt 2: Why do you want to be in the Honors Program, and what do you expect to gain from your experience in the Honors Program at ASU? (length not provided)

-Prompt 3: What are your Graduate School Plans and/or Career Aspirations?
-Explain what you hope to do after graduating from ASU and the Honors Program.
-How will you use the benefits of the program to achieve these goals?
-(250 words)
+Prompt 3: Explain what you hope to do after graduating from ASU and the Honors Program.
+How will you use the benefits of the program to achieve these goals? (length not provided)

 Prompt 4 (optional): Provide any additional information that you would like the Honors Director to consider when reviewing your application.
-Use this space to explain any anomalies on your application that might impact your acceptance or additional information that you believe might be relevant.
-(250 words)
+Use this space to explain any anomalies on your application that might impact your acceptance or additional information that you believe might be relevant. (length not provided)

 What personal abilities and values do you believe you would bring to the Honors Program at ASU?
 (250 words)